Rachael’s Story: My Stage 4 Diabetic Retinopathy Went Undiagnosed for Years

 “I’d also had a migraine all weekend, and they were quick to assume it was just related to that.
 We were there all night before a doctor finally looked at it and told me I had bleeding in my retina.
 They scheduled an emergency appointment with the nearby eye care center, and sent me home to rest before the appointment.”

-That morning, Rachael went through 5 hours of tests, injections of dye into her eye, followed by photos.
-Finally, they told her she had stage 4 retinopathy after years of gradual damage — none of which she had been aware of.
+That morning, Rachael went through five hours of tests, injections of dye into her eye, followed by photos.
+Finally, they told her she had stage 4 retinopathy after years of gradual damage—none of which she had been aware of.

 How did stage 4 retinopathy go missed for so many years?

-Upon hearing she had stage 4 retinopathy, Rachael recalls bursting into tears because she had seen her eye doctor just 3 months before this bleed, and had never been diagnosed with significant retinopathy.
+Upon hearing she had stage 4 retinopathy, Rachael recalls bursting into tears because she had seen her eye doctor just three months before this bleed, and had never been diagnosed with significant retinopathy.

 “Honestly, I have no idea how he missed it,” says Rachael.
 Looking back, she realizes he never did take photos of her eyes to look more closely at the retinas.